Aphaenogaster longiceps – Australia

 Presentation of the species Aphaenogaster longiceps:

-*It is possible to cut the heating for 2 months at the end of the summer, depending on the possible drop in egg laying, without obligation.
+*It is possible to turn off the heating for 2 months at the end of the summer, depending on the possible decrease in egg production, without obligation.

-The workers go in search of food all day but increase their activity during the night.
-They enjoy a wide variety of foods: jellies, insects, sweet liquids, fruits, and even small seeds like millet.
+The worker bees forage for food throughout the day but intensify their activity at night.
+They enjoy a wide variety of foods: jellies, insects, sugary liquids, fruits, and even small seeds like millet.

-Relatively unaggressive in small colonies, they forage in search of food and are able to bite and sting painlessly.
-Small Drosophila-type prey can be given alive in fairly developed colonies.
+Relatively non-aggressive in small colonies, they forage for food and are capable of biting and stinging without causing much pain.
+Small prey such as fruit flies can be offered live in fairly established colonies.

-Aphaenogaster longiceps is native to Australia where it explores large territories, from seaside to humid forests and drier lands to dig nests with funnel-shaped entrances, hence its nickname "funnel ant". ".
+Aphaenogaster longiceps is native to Australia where it explores large territories, from seaside to rainforests and drier terrain to dig nests with funnel-shaped entrances, hence its nickname "funnel ant".

-Easy to raise with an average humidity level, this species is suitable for all ant growers and adapts to any type of correctly designed nest.
-The queens are particularly interesting to observe by their size, their color and their morphology.
+Easy to raise in moderate humidity, this species is suitable for all ant keepers and adapts to any properly constructed nest.
+The queens are particularly interesting to observe due to their size, color, and morphology.

-Our sale price includes an export permit paid to the Australian state for each queen taken during swarming and the administrative formalities as well as an Australian veterinary certificate attesting that the queen has been individually checked by a veterinarian and does not contain any parasites. nor illness.
-We also offer a possible isothermal packaging.
+Our selling price includes an export permit paid to the Australian government for each queen collected during swarming, along with all administrative formalities and an Australian veterinary certificate attesting that the queen has been individually checked by a veterinarian and is free of parasites and diseases.
+We also offer optional insulated packaging.

 _______________________________________________________________